-In this guide, you’ll learn exactly how to add emoji in Notion for desktop and mobile.
-We’ll also cover tips for using them in lists, tables, databases, and team workspaces so your pages look better and stay easier to navigate.
+In this guide, you’ll learn exactly how to add emojis in Notion on both desktop and mobile, plus creative ways to use them in pages, lists, tables, and team dashboards.

 Steps to Add Emojis in Notion